Auto Insurance and Teen Drivers

 According to the CDC, in 2020, 2,800 drivers between the ages of 13 to 19 were killed in motor vehicle crashes.
 In addition, male drivers have over three times the death rate compared to female drivers of the same age.

-According to CarInsurance.com, your insurance premium will increase, on average, by 102 percent when adding a teen to your policy.
-In some states, it can be even higher than 139 percent.
+According to CarInsurance.com, your insurance premium will increase, on average, by $3,726 annually when adding a teen to your policy.
+In some states, the increase could be as high as 150 percent.

 What are Parents Required to Do?